direnakkoc/campGameProject/README.md

 ## About the Homework

-Basically, I covered all the requirements that were wanted by Engin Demir in the homework.
+Basically, I covered all the requirements that were wanted by Engin Demirog in the homework.